DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 Unmodified KernelShark usage is achievable through a build argument, but **discouraged**, as the custom versions improve compatibility with other plugins.

-With couplebreak on, the plugin is fully compatible with every default KernelShark plugin.
+With couplebreak on (this necessitates modified KernelShark), the plugin is fully compatible with every default KernelShark plugin.
 With couplebreak off, *sched_events* plugin is incompatible.
 In general, if any plugin changes event's PID data during data stream loading, this plugin will be incompatible with it.

+If using unmodified KernelShark, couplebreak cannot be turned on and nap rectangles will not have the option to have their outlines be the same color as the owner task of a sched/sched_switch event.

 No other dependencies are necessary, except the standard libraries of C and C++.